sthagen/jeremylong-DependencyCheck/src/site/markdown/analyzers/nexus-analyzer.md

 Nexus Analyzer
 ==============
-**Requires Nexus Pro**

 The Nexus Analyzer will check for the Maven GAV (Group/Artifact/Version) information for artifacts in the scanned area.
-This is done by determining if an artifact exists in a Nexus Pro installation using the SHA-1 hash of the artifact scanned.
+This is done by determining if an artifact exists in a Sonatype Nexus installation using the SHA-1 hash of the artifact scanned.
 If the artifact's hash is found in the configured Nexus repository, its GAV is recorded as an Identifier and the Group is collected as Vendor evidence, the Artifact is collected as Product evidence, and the Version is collected as Version evidence.

+The Nexus Analyzer is an alternative to the Central or Artifactory Analyzers and can be used to limit dependencies on an external resource such as Maven Central, as well as providing POM information for artifacts not available in Maven Central.
+Use by ODC is thus similar to how users may choose to run their own Nexus instance to proxy artifact retrieval from Maven Central to limit internet usage and/or dependence on external infrastructure.

-The Nexus Analyzer has been superceded by the Central Analyzer.
-If both the Central Analyzer and Nexus Analyzer are enabled and the Nexus URL has not been configured to point to an instance of Nexus Pro the Nexus Analyzer will disable itself.
+If both the Central Analyzer and Nexus Analyzer are enabled and the Nexus URL has not been configured to point to a Sonatype Nexus instance the Nexus Analyzer will disable itself.

 Logging